blockscout/docs/for-developers/indexing.md

 ### Messages during indexing

 1. **n% Blocks Indexed - We're indexing this chain right now.
 Some of the counts may be inaccurate.** This means blocks are still being collected and processed by BlockScout.
 The message should disappear once the genesis block is indexed.
-2. **Indexing tokens - We're indexing this chain right now.
+2. **Indexing Internal Transactions - We're indexing this chain right now.
 Some of the counts may be inaccurate.** This means BlockScout has collected all blocks but is still indexing internal transactions using the archive node tracing api.
+This missage will disappear when `INDEXER_DISABLE_INTERNAL_TRANSACTIONS_FETCHER=true` is provided.

 ### Monitoring indexing processes